-- Financial modelling and preparation of the investment case - Preparation of term sheets, legal documentation and information memorandum - Review of the organisation's constitution and legal structuring - · Liaison with and introductions to investors
+- Financial modelling and preparation of the investment case - Preparation of term sheets, legal documentation and information memorandum - Review of the organisation's constitution and legal structuring - Liaison with and introductions to investors

 EOIs are open on a rolling basis.
 Once a round meets capacity, any existing EOIs will be automatically be rolled over for consideration as early-entrants to the next round.
-We anticipate about 4 rounds/year.
+It is anticipated there will be about 4 rounds/year.